Fielo-Apps/MemberBalanceChecker/README.md

 - Click on Run
 ![Alt text](image-1.png)
 - Wait for it to finish
-- If the package is no longer needed, you can uninstall it in `Setup > Installed Packages`
+- If the package is no longer needed, unassign the permission set and uninstall it in `Setup > Installed Packages`

 ## Reading the Results